pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 3.1: As an admin user I can view a hero image with login and register buttons on the home/landing page
 - User Story 3.2: As an admin user I can view the last three memories added on the website, with memory name, memory image and tournament
 - User Story 3.3: As an admin user if I encounter a route that does not exist I am navigated to a 404 error page
+- User Story 3.4: As an admin user if I encounter an error with the application starting up I am navigated to a 500 error page
+- User Story 3.5: As an admin user if I encounter an error when using the application(adding a memory or tournament for example), a message is displayed
 - User Story 4.5: As an admin user I can log in to my account by providing my username and password and clicking Login and I will be navigated to the my memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
 - User Story 4.6: As an admin user, when I am logged into the site, and I click Logout I am successfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 - User Story 4.7: As an admin user, when I am logged into the site, and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register